wp-plugins/thinktwit/readme.txt

 = Why do I constantly see the message "There have been no recent tweets"? =

 It is likely that you have not entered your Twitter API credentials.
-Please see the Installation tab for more details.
+Please see the Installation tab for more details and check your PHP error log for any errors (such as incorrect authentication or rate limiting with Twitter).

 == Internationalization (i18n) ==